 Michelle Addington, Dean, School of Architecture, University of Texas at Austin

-Peggy Deamer, Professor, School of Architecture, Princeton University
+Peggy Deamer, Professor, School of Architecture, Yale University

 Eyal Weizman, Director, Centre for Research Architecture at Goldsmiths, University of London

 Michelle Addington is dean of The University of Texas at Austin School of Architecture, where she holds the Henry M. Rockwell Chair in Architecture.
 Formerly, she served as Gerald Hines Chair in Sustainable Architectural Design at the Yale University School of Architecture and was jointly appointed as a Professor at the Yale University School of Forestry and Environmental Studies.
 Prior to teaching at Yale, she taught at the Harvard University Graduate School of Design, the Technical University of Munich, Temple University and Philadelphia University.